-This medical malpractice lawsuit concerns allegations of injuries sustained by Plaintiff when receiving care and treatment at Harbor-UCLA Medical Center; settlement is recommended in the amount of \$1,000,000, plus assumption of the medical liens in the approximate amount of \$450,000.
+This medical malpractice lawsuit concerns allegations of injuries sustained by Plaintiff when receiving care and treatment at Harbor-UCLA Medical Center.

+The Claims Board recommended to the Board of Supervisors the settlement of this matter in the amount of \$1,000,000, plus assumption of the medical liens in the revised amount of \$275,000.